EssaAlshammri/goget-rquote/README.md

 sudo mv goget-rquote/rquote /opt/rquote
 ```

-* Put this line into .bashrc so every time ypu open the terminal a new quote will be printed
+* Put this line into .bashrc so every time you open the terminal a new quote will be printed
 ```
-/opt/rquote >> .bashrc
+echo /opt/rquote >> ~/.bashrc
-source .bashrc
+source ~/.bashrc
 ```

 and now you are good to go :+1: